-Our track record of excellent research and teaching could not happen without award-winning Faculty.
-In 2014, we were the recipient of an unprecedented eight University of Alberta teaching excellence awards.
-Arts is also home to six University Cup recipients, which is the highest honor the University of Alberta bestows on its academic staff.
+Our track record of excellent research and teaching could not happen without award-winning faculty.
+Arts is home to six University Cup recipients, which is the highest honour the University of Alberta bestows on its academic staff.

 Our reputation is also acknowledged nationally and internationally: